Zywave/booster/src/_areas/design-system/components/tags.md

 There are two main types of Tags.
 One is used for as a visual label for an object.
 The other is used to display filters that have been applied.

 ### Tags

-Tags are tseen within a list or table to either categorize or highlight information about the item they are associated with.
+Tags are typically seen within a list or table to either categorize or highlight information about the item they are associated with.

+### Filter Tags

 - - -